ForemanPaintJet/webrtc-server/clients/README.md

 # WebRTC Client Samples Guide

-This directory contains multiple WebRTC client samples that demonstrate different use cases and approaches for connecting to your WebRTC signaling server with OAK camera and GStreamer support.
+This directory contains multiple WebRTC client samples that demonstrate different use cases and approaches for connecting to your WebRTC signaling server with OAK camera support.

 ## 🚀 Quick Start